Hinkley Point C Approved: The Reaction

 Furthermore, switching to wind, solar, tidal lagoon and biomass power would apparently create “many more jobs than Hinkley C”.

-A recent report from the Energy and Climate Change Intelligence Unit has even gone so far as to claim that the UK could meet its energy and climate change targets without Hinkley Point C, and it would actually work out cheaper.
+A report from the Energy and Climate Change Intelligence Unit has even gone so far as to claim that the UK could meet its energy and climate change targets without Hinkley Point C, and it would actually work out cheaper.

 “If Mrs May decides to go ahead with Hinkley, all well and good – if she decides not to, or if the project stumbles at a later stage, we have alternatives.”